cisagov/get.gov/pages/domains/domains_before.md

 - Security email for public use

 Before your approved .gov domain can be used, you’ll need to connect it to your DNS hosting service. **At this time, we don’t provide DNS hosting services.**

 Read more about [domain management.](../../help/domain-management/)

+## Start your domain request

+If you’re ready to request your domain, then let’s get started.
+You don’t have to complete the process in one session.
+You can save what you enter and come back to it when you’re ready.

+{% modal-trigger--button %}
+{% modal-body %}